The Nutrition-Focused Physical Exam in Long-Term Care

 - Head/hair.
 Inspect the hair for quantity, distribution, texture, and color.

 - Eyes.
-Ask if resident has changes in night vision.
-Observe color of sclera, conjunctiva, and cornea.
+Ask if the resident has changes in night vision.
+Observe the color of the sclera, conjunctiva, and cornea.

 - Neck.
 Inspect and palpate the neck.